alfonsograziano/fastify-client-generator/README.md

 ### **Useful Resources**

 - [Fastify](https://www.fastify.io/): The core framework used for creating the server.
-- [@fastify/swagger](https://github.com/fastify/fastify-swagger): Fastify plugin for serving Swagger UI generated from your routes' schemas.
+- [@fastify/swagger](https://github.com/fastify/fastify-swagger): Fastify plugin for generating OpenAPI/Swagger definition from your routes' schemas.
 - [OpenAPI Generator](https://openapi-generator.tech/): Tool used by the plugin to generate client libraries from OpenAPI specifications.

 ## **Contributing**